-The crescent-shaped bedforms are interpreted as cyclic steps that are usually caused 357 358 by supercritical turbidity currents during excavation of the seabed through the force of hydraulic jumps (Fildani et al., 2006; Zhong et al., 2015).
-The intimacy of the cyclic 359 360 steps developed on the shelf and the canyon heads indicates that supercritical turbidity currents are active in modifying the canyon heads and providing sediment 361 sources for the canyon systems (Paull et al., 2002; Post et al., 2022).
-A continuous 362 363 presence from cyclic steps to gullies, may indicate that the shelf and upper slope areas are continuously shaped and remoulded by the supercritical turbidity current.
-The 364 widespread distribution of cyclic steps throughout the inter-canyon floor 365 366 demonstrates the continuing role of supercritical turbidity currents in shaping the seabed.
-The initiation of the supercritical turbidity currents is interpreted as the 367 368 volume of the intra-canyon downslope flowing currents being too large, and the 369 canyons cannot accommodate it, thus escaping the canyons and sweeping onto their 370 floors.
-Under the continuous erosion of the supercritical turbidity currents, the cyclic steps can evolve into a cyclic step train, and the incipient channels, eventually forming 371 372 the well-developed channels (i.e. Fildani and Normark, 2004; Fildani et al., 2013).
+The crescent-shaped bedforms are interpreted as cyclic steps that are usually caused by turbidity currents during the excavation of the seabed through the force of hydraulic jumps (Fildani et al., 2006; Zhong et al., 2015).
+The intimacy of the cyclic steps developed on the shelf and the canyon heads indicates that turbidity currents are active in modifying the canyon heads and providing sediment sources for the canyon systems (Paull et al., 2002; Post et al., 2022).
+A continuous presence from cyclic steps to gullies may indicate that the shelf and upper slope areas are continuously shaped and remoulded by the turbidity current.
+The widespread distribution of cyclic steps throughout the inter-canyon floor demonstrates the continuing role of turbidity currents in shaping the seabed.
+The initiation of the turbidity currents is interpreted as the volume of the intra-canyon downslope flowing currents being too large, and the canyons cannot accommodate it, thus escaping the canyons and sweeping onto their floors.
+Under the continuous erosion of the turbidity currents, the cyclic steps can evolve into a cyclic step train, and the incipient channels, eventually forming the well-developed channels (i.e. Fildani and Normark, 2004; Fildani et al., 2013).

-374 DISCUSSION
+DISCUSSION

-375 Northern region: slope failure dominated area
+Northern region: East Australian Current and slope failure dominated